1,000+ Opportunities

 Scoring criteria used to review proposals for this grant.

-Based on current listing details, eligibility includes: 501(c)(3) public charities or fiscally sponsored orgs with annual expenses under $1 million, producing primarily in Cook County, Illinois.
+According to the current listing, eligibility includes: 501(c)(3) public charities or fiscally sponsored orgs with annual expenses under $1 million, producing primarily in Cook County, Illinois.
 Must have completed at least one full fiscal year and one full production season.
-Must pay staff/artists.
-Foundation staff must attend a performance before new orgs can apply.
-Not eligible: arts education focused, presenting orgs, 100% volunteer, amateur groups, one-time events.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.